DavidCEllis/PrefabClasses/docs/index.md

 You have probably seen something like this before if you've looked into the `dataclasses` module or the `attrs` package.
 The main difference for `prefab_classes` is in the implementation, although there are also some other design differences.

-See {doc}`getting_started` for more examples and more detailed explanation on usage.

 ## Indices and tables ##
 * {ref}`genindex`